HOTEL HELLAS (ongoing since 2017)

-Those images and dialogues convey fugitive presence glimpses of that attempt to visit a homeland, an ephemeral past existence in exile, instant future projections of a worn nostalgia, and the death of a precarious chronology of History.
+Those images and dialogues convey fugitive presence glimpses of that attempt to visit a fictional homeland, an ephemeral past existence in perpetual exile, instant projections of a worn nostalgia, and the death of a precarious chronology of History.

 They are mostly fragile strands of an unfinished poem, dedicated to singing the ruins of belonging, in a time of war.